bloominstituteoftechnology/node-api1-project/README.md

 When the client makes a `DELETE` request to `/api/users/:id`:

-- If the _user_ with the specified `id` is not found:
+x If the _user_ with the specified `id` is not found:

   - respond with HTTP status code `404` (Not Found).
   - return the following JSON object: `{ message: "The user with the specified ID does not exist." }`.

-- If there's an error in removing the _user_ from the database:
+x If there's an error in removing the _user_ from the database:
   - respond with HTTP status code `500`.
   - return the following JSON object: `{ errorMessage: "The user could not be removed" }`.